Can Happiness Be Measured?

 Try this simple practice:

-Bring to mind someone or something you love deeply.
+• Bring to mind someone or something you love deeply or simply appreciate.

 Your body responds by producing oxytocin—the love hormone.
 And with that comes a natural sense of warmth, connection, and (you guessed it)… happiness.